expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-01/lab01.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; drawBall(); <br/>

  _Questions:_
-1. Write the differences in few sentences.
-2. Make the ball move only on horizontal direction.
+1. Make the ball move only on horizontal direction.
-3. Make the ball move only on vertical direction.
+2. Make the ball move only on vertical direction.
-4. keep the ball moving inside the canvas.
+3. keep the ball moving inside the canvas.
 Hint: add an if condition to check ball.x and ball.y values.

  #### SVG and JavaScript